karatelabs/karate/README.md

 Of course you can manipulate `cookies` or even set it to `null` if you wish - at any point within a test script.

+Each item within `cookies` is itself a 'map-like' object.
+Typically you would examine the `value` property as in the example above, but `domain` and `path` are also available.

 ## `responseHeaders`
 See also [`match header`](#match-header) which is what you would normally need.